nice-digital/nice-design-system/components/nds-card/README.md

 > Note: The React component automatically imports the SCSS, so there's no need to import the SCSS directly yourself.

 #### Props

+##### children

+- Type: `ReactNode`

+Child elements when provided are rendered inside card body when the Card component wraps them

 ##### summary